 - Bisphenol A (found in polycarbonate plastic and epoxy resin)

-- Ethinylestradiol (combined oral contraceptive pill, this is released into the environment as a xenoestrogen through the urine and feces of women who use this contraception)
+- Ethinyl estradiol (common in oral contraceptive pills, this is released into the environment as a xenoestrogen through the urine and feces of women who use this)

 - Heptachlor and dieldrin, DDT (insecticides)